 What are linkage codes?

 Linkage codes (also called linkage keys) are 3 codes that the NHS uses to protect your GP medical record and keep it secure for you.
 You can use these codes to access your GP medical record online.
+(You can also access your GP medical record without having to contact your practice by using your NHS login - find out more about NHS login here.)

 How do I get my linkage codes?